LEICA 1st Digital RF LEICA M8

 At the same time as the release of the Leica M8, a 6-bit code was added to the M lens mount surface, and a function was added to recognize the focal length of the lens from the camera when using a 6-bit coded lens.

-Since the Leica M8/M8.2 only identifies lenses by inputting a 6-bit code from the mount surface, the 6-bit code was added to the lens and L/M mount adapter while looking at the 6-bit code table.
+Since the Leica M8/M8.2 can only identify lenses by a 6-bit code input from the mount surface, I added the 6-bit code to the lens and L/M mount adapter while looking at a 6-bit code table.

-The 6-bit code is also recognized by the viewfinder frame (the position of the M mount tabs), so even if a 28mm 6-bit code is added to a 35/135 mount adapter, it will not be recognized.
+The 6-bit code is also recognized by the viewfinder frame (the position of the M mount tabs), so adding a 28mm 6-bit code to a 35/135 mount adapter will not be recognized.

 2.Usability